 As the Second World War dragged on into its sixth year, filling in the team-sheet blanks for matches in the Emergency League Competition became more and more a weekly numbers game, with S.O.Else and A.N.Other frequently pressed into service, and A.N.Y.Body standing by just in case; so one can well imagine Manager Eddie Waring’s relief when the Rugby Union trialist stand-off recommended by centre Tommy Cornelius turned up on 11th November 1944 for the game at Knowsley Road.

 To field a full team was an achievement in itself, to unearth outstanding talent from time to time was a jackpot reward for persistent endeavour.
 A year earlier, in similar circumstances, loose-forward Ike Owens, an R.A.F. colleague of Cliff Evans, had made an electrifying impact in his very first game; so, too, did this slight, ginger-haired, 19-year-old employee of Bristol Aircraft Company, who had taken his B.Sc. at London University some five months earlier.
 Newsprint was scarce, the scanty match report an understatement: Easy winners by 23 points to 3, Leeds were helped considerably by an unnamed stand-off who, in addition to scoring a try, showed high promise.
-Quick and active, he linked so well with serum-half Hector Gee that the two were altogether too much for the St Helens defence.
+Quick and active, he linked so well with scrum-half Hector Gee that the two were altogether too much for the St Helens defence.

 Scarcely able to believe his good fortune, Eddie Waring had no hesitation in negotiating provisional terms on the way back to Manchester, and a seven year contract was signed within the fortnight.
 Only then did Richard Williams shed the cloak of anonymity.
 Born at Mountain Ash on 16th March 1925, he had represented Welsh Schoolboys against England in 1939, and developed his natural flair for fast, flowing, open rugby with King’s College, Welsh Academicals and Bristol, dreaming perhaps from time to time of!
 Not now, the die was cast!
 Not for him paeans of melodic praise from Cardiff Arms Park’s internationally renowned choir; instead, the full-throated roars of approval from Headingley’s thronged terraces as he kindled the lamp of thrilled expectancy with his bravely incisive running and fearless stocking-top tackling.